Formulae in noncommutative Hodge theory: Pairings on Hochschild and cyclic homology

-each of which induces an isomorphism on Hochschild homology: so it suffices to prove that each of these functors respects the Mukai pairings.
-It follows immediately, by combining Lemma \ref{lem:pullbacktri} with Lemma \ref{lem:compatcomp}, that

-It follows from the proof of Lemma \ref{lem:moritafull} that, if $F$ is cohomologically full and faithful and its image split-generates $\EuD$ (as is the case for each of the above functors), then $(F \otimes F)^* \EuD_\Delta$ is quasi-isomorphic to $\EuC_\Delta$ in $[\EuC,\EuC]$.
-It follows by Lemma \ref{lem:chernquasi} that their Chern characters coincide, so it is obvious from Definition \ref{defn:wedgepainf} that
+The first equality follows by combining Lemma \ref{lem:pullbacktri} with Lemma \ref{lem:compatcomp}.
+To prove the second we observe that, because $F$ is cohomologically full and faithful, $(F \otimes F)^* \EuD_\Delta$ is quasi-isomorphic to $\EuC_\Delta$ in $[\EuC,\EuC]$ (cf. the proof of Lemma \ref{lem:moritafull}).
+Hence, by Lemma \ref{lem:chernquasi}, their Chern characters coincide, so the second equality is obvious from Definition \ref{defn:wedgepainf}.
+Composing with the Feigin--Losev--Shoikhet trace completes the proof. \end{proof}